alukosdev/ccsp/reference/glossary.md

 !!!
 The auditor does not provide an opinion; rather, the entities or third parties form their own conclusions based on the report.
 !!!
+==- Annualized Loss Expectancy (ALE)
+The annualized loss expectancy is a product of the yearly estimate for the exploit (ARO) and the loss in value of an asset after an SLE.
+`ALE = SLE * ARO`
 ==- Anti-affinity
 Separation of resources.
 ==- Apache CloudStack